Vietnam Payroll and Benefits Guide

 Getting Started

 There are some limits around the areas of business in which foreign enterprises can operate in Vietnam.
 Some come with particular conditions around foreign ownership, while others are barred from foreign involvement altogether.
-You should check Vietnam’s Law on Investment before you start your set-up process.
+You should check Vietnam’s Law on Investment before you start your set-up process, especially if you intend to operate in advertising, transport, minerals, manufacturing, telecoms or shipping.

 You’ll need to start by gaining an Investment Registration Certificate from the Department of Planning and Investment, which should take no more than 15 days, then an Enterprise Registration Certificate from the same body.
 There is no fixed minimum share capital in Vietnam (except for a select number of specific industries), but it’s recommended to have at least US $10,000 as a base.